el20sw/MECH3895-Individual-Project/notable-results/Iteration2/Experiment1/details.md

 # Experiment 1

+## Description
+An initial experiment conducted to determine the effect of communication and swarm control on the performance of agents exploring the environment.
+Further testing will be done in a later staage of the project.

 ## Aim
 To determine the effect of communication on the performance of agent exploration of the environment.